bblodget/Lua_CA_Explorer/docs/lua_tutorial.md

 # Quick Introduction to Lua

-This is a quick introduction to Lua is targeted towards people that already have some programming experience in another language.
+This quick introduction to Lua is targeted towards people that already have some programming experience in another language.

 Lua is a very clean, light and syntactically simple scripting language.
 Like Java and